ubisoft/vulnmine/docs/Use.md

 The classic symptoms are:

 * Data starts "appearing" that should no longer be there.
-* Key errors start occurring.
+* "Key" errors start occurring.

 The easiest way to synchronize everything is to start a bash shell in the pyprod container as described above, and then do a full 'all' run.